ramunasnognys/ramunasnognys/README.md

 - 🌱 I’m currently learning ...
 - How to grow potatos 🥔🥔🥔

+# The Web Development Bootcamp 2020

+Welcome to your new notion workspace.
+Here you can organize your university or school work by subject.
+This will help you to stay on top of your revision schedule and ensure all your work is in one space.
+Feel free to personalize this template for your own studies, fill in the blanks and even add your own cover at the top! 💦

 <!--
 **ramunasnognys/ramunasnognys** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.